chandnarahul/rahul_chandna_hugo_blog_base/content/posts/dokcerHowTo.md

 * Checkout Docker.com
 * Checkout DockerHub.com
 * Try finding some official repos of your favourite software.
-* Try pulling amd running a few images from DockerHub locally
+* Try pulling and running a few images from DockerHub locally
 * Check what all images you have pulled locally
 * Check what containers are running locally
 * Specify a container name when starting the container